 Ralph Bunche Senior Fellow for Africa Policy Studies

 Career Foreign Service officer and former ambassador to Nigeria.
 Political counselor at the U.S. Embassy in Pretoria during South Africa's first non-racial elections.
-His book Nigeria: Dancing on the Brink will be published by Rowman & Littlefield in November 2010.
+Author of Nigeria: Dancing on the Brink (Rowman & Littlefield, 2010).

 Expertise: Nigeria, South Africa, U.S.policy toward Africa; HIV/AIDS in Africa.